-Grow Share Cook provides opportunities for households on lower incomes and those at risk of Type-2 diabetes to improve healthy eating and cookery skills in Plymouth, helping to address food insecurity and the accessibility of fresh food through the three steps of growing, sharing and cooking.
+Grow Share Cook provides opportunities for households who have been impacted by the Covid-19 pandemic and those on lower incomes to improve healthy eating and cookery skills in Plymouth, helping to address food insecurity and the accessibility of fresh food through the three steps of growing, sharing and cooking.

 Working in partnership with Plymouth Community Homes, Plymouth City Council and Food is Fun CIC Tamar Grow Local is supplying fortnightly bags of 5 different seasonal fruits and vegetables which are sourced direct from growers and community growing projects in the Tamar Valley and in Plymouth.
 Outside of the local growing seasons, bags are supplemented with British produce bought from a local wholesaler.
 A recipe sheet designed around the contents are included with each bag to help encourage recipients to try out new and varied meal ideas.